 The majority of individuals and business are required to file a tax return every year.
 Unfortunately, not all of them do so.
 This can result in a single unfiled tax return or years of unfiled and unpaid taxes.
 An unfiled tax return can lead to additional assessed penalties or a one-year prison sentence.

-A Washington DC unfiled tax returns lawyer might be able to help.
+A Washington DC unfiled tax returns lawyer might be able to help if you need to file back taxes.
 A seasoned tax attorney could determine if you have additional criminal exposure and craft a plan to properly file the return to the Internal Revenue Service (IRS) before further action is needed.
 If you earn less than $12,500 per year, most likely you do not need to file a tax return – and the IRS focuses most of its energy on those who have a higher-than-average income.

 Financial Penalties for Unfiled Taxes

 For many people, filing their taxes is beneficial since they will receive a tax refund that puts money back in their pocket.
 However, there are others, especially those who run a business or are self-employed, who might need to pay money to the federal government when they file their returns.
 As a result, many people end up delaying this process.
 Perhaps they are going through a difficult period of life and lack time, energy, or resources to file.
 Some might simply not have enough money to pay back.

 It is best to timely file tax returns even when they owe money.
 This is because a late filing can result in significant penalties.
 After the deadline to file and pay taxes expires, the IRS may prepare “Substitute for Returns” and attach several penalties to the account.
 The failure to file penalty is 5% for each month the tax return is late, up to a maximum of 25%.